-- Bed Bug Treatment – Using the monitors put in place during our initial visual bed bug inspection, we will work with you to determine what type of bed bug treatment would be the most effective.
-We use bio remediation, thermal remediation (heat treatment for bed bugs), conventional methods, and proactive techniques for the proper control of bed bugs.
-We will discuss the right method for your situation prior to your treatment date to ensure everyone is on the same page.
+Using the monitors put in place during our initial visual bed bug inspection, we will work with you to determine what type of bed bug treatment would be the most effective.
+We use conventional methods and proactive techniques for the proper control of bed bugs.
+We will discuss the best plan of action for your situation prior to your treatment date to ensure everyone is on the same page.

 What Are Bed Bugs?
 What Do Bed Bugs Look Like?

 Bed bugs easily adapt to their surroundings.
 Not only can bed bugs survive over a year without feeding, but they can also brave temperatures from near-freezing to 122 degrees Fahrenheit.
+They’re very hardy and definitely not the kind of bug you can get rid of with some kind of spray you buy from the hardware store.
 If you have bed bugs in your home, you need a bed bug exterminator … and pronto.
-Rose’s multiple bed bug solutions (thermal, conventional, and proactive) allow you to choose what’s best for your home.
+Rose understands what you’re going through and is here to help

 Safe For Your Family and Business